Showing posts with label Camera Technology. Show all posts

 Olympus E-3 with the Zuiko 50-200mm f2,8-f4 Pro lens.
 ISO160, f4, 1/2000.
 I converted the raw file with PhotoLab 5.

 The above scene showcases the animal's natural habitat.
 They are experts at hiding and being one with nature.
 They are seldom in open spaces in the bushveld or Kruger National Park.
 Wild animals will only enter open spaces when they need water.
 I prefer the bushveld areas over the danger associated with open drinking spaces.
 That's why I don't do portrait-style wildlife photography with blurred backgrounds.
-The above image represents a more natural look of wildlife photography.
+The above image represents a more natural look for wildlife photographers.

 E-3 with the Zuiko 50-200mm f2.8-35 lens.
 The Enhanced Raw File was converted in Workspace.